 Here’s why you may choose a fifth wheel instead of one of the other options.

-Stability: Because you require a pickup truck to tow it, a fifth wheel is inherently more stable than another travel trailer when driving.
+Stability: Because you require a pickup truck to tow it, a fifth wheel is inherently more stable than other travel trailers when driving.

 Floor plan: A fifth wheel is split-level, which can either be a convenience or a burden.